 Go to the Basic Information page of your application.
 In the left navigation pane, click Application Monitoring.
 On the Application Monitoring page, view the Monitoring Data.

-The Application Overview page displays monitoring metrics such as the number of requests, number of errors, average response time, and number of instances, along with their trend charts.
-This confirms that application monitoring data is collected correctly.
+The Application Overview page displays metrics such as request count, error count, average response time, and instance count, along with trend charts.
+This confirms that monitoring data is collected correctly.

 ARMS console